-Guarantee-Every three years, the World Petroleum Council (Council) organizes the World Petroleum Congress as the principal meeting place for a global discussion of oil and gas issues.
-Following a 12-month campaign period, the City of Houston was selected by its fellow Council members to host the 23rd World Petroleum Congress in December 2021.
-The WPC Organizing Committee (the Organizing Committee) was established as a 501(c)(6) nonprofit corporation to assist with the organization, administration, management, promotion and operations relating to hosting the event.
-To induce the Council to execute the agreement with the Organizing Committee, the Corporation agreed to guarantee the full payment and performance of all liabilities, obligations and duties imposed upon the Organizing Committee.
-As of December 31, 2020 there has been no call on the guarantee.
-The Corporation is unable to estimate the potential liability, if any.
+Guarantee-Every three years, the World Petroleum Council (Council) organizes the World Petroleum Congress as the principal meeting place for a global discussion of oil and gas sues.
+Following a 12-month campaign period, the City of Houston was selected by its fellow, Council members to host the 23rd World Petroleum Congress in December 2021 The WPC Organizing Committee (the Organizing Committee) was established as a 501(c)(6) nonprofit corporation to assist with the organization, administration, management, promotion and operations relating to hosting the event.
+To induce the Council to execute the agreement with the Organizing Committee, the Corporation agreed to guarantee Council to execute the agreement with the Organizing Committee, the Corporation agreed to guarantee the full payment and performance of all liabilities, obligations and duties imposed upon the Organizing Committee.
+As of December 31, 2020 there has been no call on the Quarantee.
+The Corporation is unable to estimate the potential liability, if any of the organize of the organize